 You’re in a studio together with two other people and a piano.
 One of you, by way of singing, presents a chorus – melody and lyrics – to the other two.
 Another one of you, sitting at a piano, fiddles around on the piano and eventually devises a chord progression for it.
 Yet another one of you presents a series of extensive lyrics, which end up becoming the verses.
 Within no time, the three of you have co-written a song.
 What are each person’s rights?

-Any time you create a copyrightable work with someone else – whether it’s co-writing a song, a play, or a treatment for a television series – a collaboration agreement should almost always be drafted and signed.
+Any time that you create a copyrightable work with someone else – whether it’s co-writing a song, a play, or a treatment for a television series – a collaboration agreement should almost always be drafted and signed.

 What are Collaboration Agreements?

 (1) Ownership.
 Who owns the co-authored work, and in what proportion?
-In other words, who owns the copyright such that they can, among other things, license the work to others, or prepare derivative works based on the co-authored work?
+In other words, who owns the copyright such that they can, among other things, license the work to others, or prepare derivative works based on the original co-authored work?
 If the copyright of the co-authored work is registered, this will affect how it is registered.

 (2) Right/Permission to Exploit.
 Who can exploit (e.g., sell or distribute) the co-authored work?
 For example, if the co-authored work is a song, can/will all the songwriters list and sell the song on Spotify, or can/will only one of them?
-Or, will a third party do this on behalf of songwriters?
+Or, will a third party be allowed do this on behalf of songwriters?